leomol/FPA/README.md

 MATLAB scripts to plot data from a fiber photometry recording.

 ## Prerequisites
-* [MATLAB][MATLAB] (last tested with R2022a)
+- [MATLAB][MATLAB] (last tested with R2022a)

 ## Installation
-* Install MATLAB with the following toolboxes:
+- Install MATLAB with the following toolboxes:
-	* Curve Fitting Toolbox
+	- Curve Fitting Toolbox
-	* Signal Processing Toolbox
+	- Signal Processing Toolbox
-	* Statistics and Machine Learning Toolbox
+	- Statistics and Machine Learning Toolbox
-* Download and extract these scripts to Documents/MATLAB folder.
+- Download and extract these scripts to Documents/MATLAB folder.

 ## Usage
+- Run `setup.m` to add FPA dependencies to the MATLAB search path.
-See and edit examples according to your experimental setup.
+- See and edit examples according to your experimental setup.

 ### Script
 ```matlab